Honey-Soy Chicken Drumsticks

 How to Make Honey-Soy Chicken Drumsticks

-Combine the honey, soy sauce, garlic, and ginger together in a large zip lock bag.
+Combine the honey, soy sauce, garlic, and ginger in a large zip-lock bag.
 Add the chicken drumsticks to the bag and seal.
 Place into the refrigerator for at least 4 hours.

 Preheat oven to 425 degrees.
-Line a baking sheet with tin foil then coat with cooking spray.
+Line a baking sheet with parchment or foil, then coat it with olive oil cooking spray.

-Sprinkle some fresh cilantro, sesame seeds, and green onions on top and serve with Garlic Rice with Green Onions and Cilantro.
+Sprinkle some fresh cilantro, toasted sesame seeds, and green onions on top.

 Equipment